-We hope you are looking forward to starting at the University of Suffolk in September.
+We hope you are looking forward to starting at the University of Suffolk.
 We wanted to take this opportunity to provide you with local travel and parking information ahead of you starting your course with us so you can plan how you are going to travel to university.

-The University of Suffolk encourages sustainable travel, and we recommend you avoid travelling to university by car wherever possible; particularly during your first week with us.
-During induction week (16 September – 20 September) there will be a large number of students travelling to university to attend welcome sessions, and as a result, car parking spaces will be in high demand and space will be limited.
+The University of Suffolk encourages sustainable travel, and we recommend you avoid travelling to university by car wherever possible; particularly during your first week with us as the University car parks can become very busy.
 We recommend that you consider the below alternative methods of travel when planning your journey to us.

 If you have any questions about travelling and parking at the University please contact the Infozone on 01473 338833 or Infozone@uos.ac.uk.